MikeFritzDevelops/ACWW-Archipelago/README.md

 Mike Fritz

-### Special Thanks

-The Archipelago Multiworld community for the framework and documentation.
-Special thanks to everyone who participated in alpha testing and provided feedback.

 ### Inspiration

 After discovering Archipelago through Dark Souls Remastered, I quickly fell in love with the cooperative multiworld experience.
 Animal Crossing: Wild World was one of my favorite games growing up, and I wanted to experience it again through the unique progression and teamwork that Archipelago provides.